run-ai/docs/docs/Researcher/user-interface/workspaces/create/create-ds.md

   * A ConfigMap name&mdash;select from the drop down.
   * A target location&mdash;the path to the container.

+## Create a Secret as data source

+* A Run:ai project scope which is assigned to that item and all its subsidiaries.
+* A *Credentials*.
+To create a new *Credentials*, see [Configuring Credentials](../../../../admin/admin-ui-setup/credentials-setup.md#configuring-credentials)

+    !!!
+Note
+        You can only choose a project as a scope.

+* A data source name and description.
+* A data mount consisting of:

+  * A *Credentials*&mdash;select from the drop down.
+  * A target location&mdash;the path to the container.

 ## Data sources table

 The *Data sources* table contains a column for the status of the data source.
 The following statuses are supported: